Space Cowboy (performer): Performances

-Hultgren performs a number of acts, including catching flaming arrows blindfolded after they are fired from a bow or crossbow, juggling running chainsaws while riding a 3m (10ft) unicycle, and sword swallowing.
+Hultgren performs a number of acts, including catching flaming arrows blindfolded after they are fired from a bow or crossbow, juggling running chainsaws while riding a 3 m (10 ft) unicycle, and sword swallowing.
 He has also incorporated elements of mentalism and illusion, such as mind reading, spoon bending, and levitation.
 Other performances have involved traditional sideshow stunts including the human blockhead and suspension from flesh hooks.
 In one theatre piece, he swallowed a 60 cm (24 in) illuminated 2,000-volt neon tube fitted with a microphone, allowing his heartbeat to be amplified while the light glowed through his torso.

 He has also toured his "Mutant Barnyard".
 His traveling tent show displays his collection of historical freak show items, including rare and unusual oddities.
 These include his earliest item, Ditto, the double-bodied duckling, a two-headed cow named Daisy and Maisy, an albino kangaroo, extreme body modification skulls from Peru, shrunken heads from Ecuador and 18th-century paintings of bearded women and a young child with lobster hands.
 He regards this as a traveling "Museum of Mutations and Oddities".
 One of his latest acquisitions is what is claimed to be the genuine preserved head of Horace Ridler, a professional tattooed freak and sideshow performer better known as The Great Omi or The Zebra Man, who died in 1969.

 Hultgren has performed his shows in a variety of locations, including streets, theaters, the Sydney Opera House, the Sydney Royal Easter Show, the Edinburgh Festival Fringe, Glastonbury Festival, the Adelaide Festival of Arts, the Gentse Feesten (Ghent Festival in Belgium), the Rotterdam Straatfestival, the Toronto BuskerFest, the Woodford Folk Festival and the Edmonton International Street Performers Festival, Movie World.

 In August 2011, he was arrested while performing on the streets in New York City for "brandishing a sword in public".
 He was later released without charge after having his props confiscated.